 Check the weather conditions and communicate to the Sitemark Operations Coordinator the provisional Flight date, which is the date when the Pilot could possibly perform the inspection (if the conditions don’t change);

-Add the planned Flight date in the Sitemark Platform once the provisional Flight date was confirmed by the Sitemark Operations Coordinator;
+Add the planned Flight date in the Sitemark Platform once the provisional Flight date is confirmed by the Sitemark Operations Coordinator;

 Verify the Drones and associated equipment needed for the Operation is ready for the Flight;